Captioning Prioritization Tips for Your Video Content

-This is the ideal scenario.
-If you caption everything, then you never have to worry about last-minute accommodation requests.
-Everyone can access your content from the start and reap the benefits of captioning, like improved comprehension, focus, retention, and engagement.
+The goal should be to caption all content.
+This ensures that everyone can access your content from the start and reap the captioning benefits, like improved comprehension, focus, retention, and engagement.

 Caption Upon Request